islekcaganmert/TheProtocols/Docs/3.0/README.md

 }
 ```

-> Values must follow same standards as a mail object.
+> Values must follow same standards as a mail object except values of to and cc must be stringified with ; as deliminator.

 Client must only expect a status code to make sure mail sent successfully.